Bruno-OGSilva/Customer-Retail-Analytics/models/staging/stg_pfg_sales.md

   - Verify that the `unique_store_id` is indeed unique across all records.

 ## Conclusion
-The `staging_pfg_sales` model is a critical step in the data pipeline, transforming raw POS data into a structured, consistent format.
+The `stg_pfg_sales` model is a critical step in the data pipeline, transforming raw POS data into a structured, consistent format.
 These transformations support accurate and efficient downstream analysis, enabling robust business insights and decision-making.